csearunk/Problems_Algorithms/README.md

 # Problems_Algorithms
-This is repository dedicated to general problem and it's solutions
+This repository is dedicated to general problem and it's solutions with optimsed code and best practices